 Second, the uneasiness concerning the historical context of Scripture in Fundamentalism stems from the fact that the historical study of Scripture challenges Fundamentalist ideology about the Bible.
 Fear of losing their defining narrative drives their reaction.

-Third, when seen in historical context, the Bible is not a collection of proof texts, like loose earrings in a jewelry box, but a canonical narrative.
-The Bible, despite its historical variety, is a grand narrative compiled and composed in the wake of Israel’s grand national struggle in Babylonian exile, which recounts Israel’s religious struggles throughout its history, both as they contend with the polythiesm of the other nations and with their own struggles with their own God.
+Third, when seen in historical context, the Bible is not a collection of proof-texts, like loose earrings in a jewelry box, but a canonical narrative.
+The Bible, despite its historical variety, is a grand narrative compiled and composed in the wake of Israel’s grand national struggle in Babylonian exile, which recounts Israel’s religious struggles throughout its history, both as they contend with the polytheism of the other nations and with their own struggles with their own God.

 From this perspective, the Bible is much more than a series of verses that tell us what to do or think (and more often than not the Bible cannot be read this way).
 Rather it is a diverse, fluid, and often surprising grand narrative that shows us the variety of experiences in the life of faith.
 (I explore this idea more fully in The Bible Tells Me So.)